Sbotga/info/en/COMMANDS.md

     - `[user_id]`: The user's ID. (same as friend ID)
         - Optional if your PJSK account is linked for specified region.
     - `[region]`: What region the account is from.
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
 - `/comics [region]`
     - `[region]`: What region's comics to use.
 The language will change accordingly.
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
 - `/pjsk why_inappropriate <text> [region]`
     - `<text>`: The text to check, to see why it's inappropriate on PJSK.
         - Mandatory.
     - `[region]`: What region's filter to use.
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
 ### User Progression Commands
 - `/b30 [region] [private] [filter]` - View the b30 plays (best 30 songs) of the account.
     - `[region]`: What linked account to view (eg. EN account b30).
-      - Optional, defaults to ALL.
+      - Optional, defaults to ALL (merged from all your account data).
     - `[private]`: Hide the account ID and name.
        - Optional, defaults to False.
     - `[filter]`: What filters (FC only or AP only) to display the b30 with.